nemediano/OpenGLTemplates/template/README.md

 * An user menu
 * Query for the version of the libraries and the OpenGL context.
 * An already made connection to the OpenGL debug logger extension.
-* Class to load/save meshes from file in several formats.
+* Classes to load/save meshes and images from file in several formats.

 ![template](../img/menuTemplate.png)

 ![template](../img/full-screen.png)

-## Usage
+## Install

 The template requires working installation of the following libraries